hananina/tic-tac-toe/README.md

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.

-1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
+1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default ```localhost:8080/_ah/api/explorer```.
-1. (Optional) Generate your client library(ies) with the endpoints tool.
- Deploy your application.

 ##Game Description:
-Tic tac toe is a simple 2 players game. two players place "o" or "x" on the 3x3 board. you are playing with another player! when you create new game, there are two forms "user_o" and "user_x". new game always starts with user_o's turn. and "next_turn" property indicate the user who will play next move.
+Tic tac toe is a simple 2 players game. each player populate "o" or "x" into the square of 3x3 board alternatively. when you create new game, there are two forms "user_o" and "user_x" to fill you and the other player's name.

+new game always starts with user_o's move. and "next_turn" property specify the user who is going to play next move.

 given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.